-Students who choose this degree program will receive a bachelor of science degree in the biological sciences with a pre-physician assistant concentration.
+Students who wish to earn a physician assistant degree can choose the pre-physician assistant degree program at Keystone College and receive a Bachelor of Science Degree in biology with a pre-physician assistant concentration.

-This 4+3 articulation program is designed for students seeking a doctoral degree as a physician assistant.
+This program is designed for students seeking a doctoral degree as a physician assistant.
 Students complete their undergraduate study at Keystone and then continue at other highly respected institutions to pursue their graduate or doctoral degrees.
-Generally, the remainder of their doctoral degree can be completed in three additional years.

 Curriculum Guide for the Biology Pre-Physician Assistant B.S.
 Degree

 In addition to the General Education requirements and the Institutional Learning Outcomes for all majors, the following courses are a sampling of what is required for graduation with a Biology Degree, Pre-Physician Assistant Concentration,

 - College Writing I